First passage sets of the 2D continuum Gaussian free field: First passage sets of the 2D continuum GFF

 \begin{proof}[Uniqueness of two-valued sets] In the proof of Theorem \ref{two-value gen f}, we showed the existence of a two-valued set.
 Denote this set by $\A_{-a,b}^u$.
 Suppose $A'$ is another two-valued set coupled with the same GFF, i.e. it satisfies the condition \hyperlink{tvs}{(\twonotes)} given just before Theorem \ref{two-value gen f}.

-First, notice that $A'$ has to be connected to the boundary: indeed, suppose for contradiction that there is a component $B$ of $A'$ that is not connected to the boundary.
-Consider the component $O$ of $D \backslash B$ that has $B$ on part of its boundary, and let $\mathcal{B} = \partial O \cap B$.
+First, notice that $A'$ has to be connected to the boundary: indeed, suppose for contradiction that there is a connected component $B$ of $A'$ that is not connected to the boundary.
+Consider a component $O$ of $D \backslash B$ that has $B$ on part of its boundary, and let $\mathcal{B} = \partial O \cap B$.
 WLOG suppose that the boundary conditions on $\mathcal{B}$ are equal to $-a$.
-Then, as in the last paragraph of proof of Lemma \ref{EaEbAab}, we see that the FPS of height $-a$ also contains $\B$, and that moreover $\B$ is also not connected to the boundary as a subset of the FPS.
+Then, as in the last paragraph of proof of Proposition \ref{EaEbAab}, we see that the FPS of height $-a$ also contains $\B$, and that moreover $\B$ is also not connected to the boundary as a subset of the FPS.
 However, from the construction (Proposition \ref{Existence}) and uniqueness of the FPS (Proposition \ref{Uniqueness}) we know that the FPS is connected to the boundary.

-Now, inspecting the proof of Lemma \ref{EaEbAab}, we conclude that exactly the same proof gives that almost surely the union of the components of $\A_{-a}^u\cap \AB_{b}^u$ that are connected to boundary is equal to $A'$.
-However, we know from Lemma \ref{EaEbAab} that it is equal to $\A_{-a,b}^u$ and the claim follows.
+Note that in the proof of Proposition \ref{EaEbAab}, we only used the condition \hyperlink{tvs}{(\twonotes)} and the fact that $\A_{-a,b}^u$ is connected to the boundary.
+As the same conditions hold for $A'$, we can apply the same argument to conclude that almost surely the union of the components of $\A_{-a}^u\cap \AB_{b}^u$ that are connected to boundary is equal to $A'$.
+However, we know from Proposition \ref{EaEbAab} that it is equal to $\A_{-a,b}^u$ and the claim follows. \end{proof}